 The Business Social Compliance Initiative (BSCI) is a leading supply chain management system that supports companies to drive social compliance and improvements within the factories and farms in their global supply chains.
 BSCI implements the principle international labour standards protecting workers' rights.
-We follow the BSCI framework with commitment and set up in accordance to Amfori (formerly the Foreign Trade Association (FTA)), overseen by a Procurement Department member of staff.
-4.3.4.
-Activities
+We follow the BSCI framework with commitment and in accordance to the amfori BSCI set up, overseen by a Quality Department member of staff.